Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Background

 \subsection{Knothe--Rosenblatt rearrangement}

 Although the LIS methods can reduce the dimensionality of the parameters, the question of how to efficiently characterize and sample from the dimension-reduced posterior remains.
 Measure transport, see~\cite{BaptistaMarzoukZahm:2023:1,MoselhyMarzouk:2012:1,MarzoukMoselhyParnoSpantini:2016:1} for instance, offers a versatile solution to this, with applications widely found in Bayesian inference, rare event estimation, and optimal experimental design.
-Measure transport constructs an invertible transformation $\mathcal{F} \colon \mathbb{R}^{n} \rightarrow \mathbb{R}^{n}$ between a tractable reference measure $\nu$ with density $\refD$ (\eg, a multivariate Gaussian) and the intractable target measure $\mu$ with density $\target$ (\eg, a posterior density).
-If $\mathbb{R}^{n} \ni \refparams = \mathcal{F}(\targetparams) \sim \refD$ for any $\mathbb{R}^n \ni \targetparams \sim \target$ then $\mathcal{F}$ is said to \emph{push forward} the target density $\target$ to the reference density $\refD$ (likewise, \emph{pull back} $\refD$ to $\target$).
+Measure transport constructs an invertible transformation $\mathcal{S} \colon \mathbb{R}^{n} \rightarrow \mathbb{R}^{n}$ between a tractable reference measure $\nu$ with density $\refD$ (\eg, a multivariate Gaussian) and the intractable target measure $\mu$ with density $\target$ (\eg, a posterior density).
+If $\mathbb{R}^{n} \ni \refparams = \mathcal{S}(\targetparams) \sim \refD$ for any $\mathbb{R}^n \ni \targetparams \sim \target$ then $\mathcal{S}$ is said to \emph{push forward} the target density $\target$ to the reference density $\refD$ (likewise, \emph{pull back} $\refD$ to $\target$).
 The pushforward and pullback operators are defined, respectively, as

-where $\Jac\mathcal{F}$ denotes the Jacobian of $\mathcal{F}$.
-In our setting, we assume both the reference and target measures are absolutely continuous with respect to the Lebesgue measure.
+where $\Jac\mathcal{S}$ denotes the Jacobian of $\mathcal{S}$.
+In our setting, we assume that both the reference and target measures are absolutely continuous with respect to the Lebesgue measure.

-For multi-dimensional random variables, there may exist infinitely many measure transport maps $\mathcal{F}$ satisfying~\eqref{eq:pushforward} and~\eqref{eq:pullback} and various numerical methods for building them, including normalizing flows~\cite{KruseDetommasoKoetheScheichl:2021:1,PapamakariosNalisnickRezendeMohamedLakshminarayanan:2021:1}, neural differential equations \cite{chen2018neural,onken2021ot}, and more.
-Our sOED approach is flexible to utilize various measure transport maps.
+For multivariate random variables, there may exist infinitely many maps $\mathcal{S}$ that couple the reference and the target distributions and various numerical implementations, e.g., ~\cite{chen2018neural,KruseDetommasoKoetheScheichl:2021:1,onken2021ot,PapamakariosNalisnickRezendeMohamedLakshminarayanan:2021:1}.
+Our sOED approach is flexible to utilize various transport maps.
 In this work, we employ the \emph{Knothe-Rosenblatt} (KR) rearrangement: